- EVENTS -

 RARE DISEASE FILM FESTIVAL

-The Rare Disease Film Festival is a new one day event showcasing films from around the world which address the challenges of life with a rare disease.
-Most (but not all) of our films are documentaries.
-Many are less than 20 minutes.
-The 2017 festival takes place in Boston.
+The Rare Disease Film Festival was a new two day event showcasing films from around the world which address the challenges of life with a rare disease.
+Most (but not all) of our films were documentaries.
+Many were less than 20 minutes.
+The 2017 festival took place in Boston.
 Boston is one of the cities on the leading edge of genetic research.

-Each film maker attending will have an opportunity for questions and answers with our audience following the presentation of their film.
+Each film maker attending had an opportunity for questions and answers with the audience following the presentation of their film.

-Between our slates of films rare disease researchers and patient advocates will also share stories from their experience.
+Between our slates of films rare disease researchers and patient advocates also shared stories from their experience.